Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 Along the way, yet more examples of “sky caves,” both on the west side of the river and in the cliff face on the east side above the bridge that took us over to the beginning of a steep climb up to Chele on the plateau.
 Halfway over the bridge, we looked into the tunnel the river had carved out of the sandstone.

-North of this point, the Kali Gandaki loses its wide floodplains look and becomes more narrow.
+North of this point, the Kali Gandaki loses its wide floodplain look and becomes narrower.
 The road to Tsarang and Lo Manthang leaves the river at this point and climbs up to Chele and then over a series of a half-dozen passes and up, down, and across a few side valleys.

 More cliff caves on our walk from Chhuksang to Chele